 We also add the @date token to the file name.
 When a document is generated, it will have the creation date in its title.
 Click the Save & Next button and go to the settings Start process.

-Let's start by adding the Plumsail Documents extension to the database.
+Let's start by adding the Plumsail Documents extension to the database for Airtable to create PDF documents directly from the database records.
 Click on the Extensions button, then click Add an extension, and in the pop-up window, enter Plumsail Documents in the search bar.
 Find the application and click Add.

 The next step is to set up tokens.
 Airtable automatically generates tokens according to the database we work with.
 Therefore, we will need to copy the tokens from Airtable and replace the tokens in the Plumsail Documents template with them.